fralalonde/iostream/README.md

 ## How does it work?

-First, _iostreams_ wraps the *streams and their charset aware sibblings in a more palatable fluent-builder (or _Factory_, for you pattern freaks) so you don't have to `new` anything when you need to do some sweet blocking I/O. Start by typing `IoStreams.` and autocomplete-away!
+First, _IoStreams_ wraps the *streams and their charset aware sibblings in a more palatable fluent-builder (or _Factory_, for you pattern freaks) so you don't have to `new` anything when you need to do some sweet blocking I/O. Start by typing `IoStreams.` and autocomplete-away!
 ```java
 import iostream.IoStreams;
 ```